meet-projects/y2s17-d1-lab1/README.md

 ### 5. Check off with an instructor or TA when you are done.

 ### Extra:
-On w3schools.com, read about HTML Styles or HTML Colors.
-Try using what you learn on your web page!
+On w3schools.com[link](https://www.w3schools.com/html/html_colors.asp), read about HTML Colors.
+Add colors specified in both HEX and rgb formats to your web page!

 ## Lab 3: Tables